 Exercising voting rights of strategic shareholdings is to be carried out appropriately upon verifying the agenda item and judging whether or not such proposed item contributes to improvement of shareholder value.
 If the agenda item significantly damages expected shareholder value, the Company will not judge it positively.
-If the Company casts a dissenting vote to an agenda item, it will be reported to the Board of Directors.
+If the Company casts a dissenting vote to an agenda item, it will be reported to the Board of Directors and the Company will encourage the investee to improve such item through a constructive communication.
 If a company that holds shares of the Company as strategic shareholdings indicates the intention to sell the shares, the Company will do nothing to hinder the sale, such as indicating resulting reductions in business transactions between the companies.